celestiaorg/celestia-zkevm/hyperlane/README.md

 0x726f757465725f61707000000000000000000000000000010000000000000000
 ```

-### Warp Transfer
+### Warp token transfer with Hyperlane relayer

-TODO: Try to get the relayer working and successfully transfer utia to evm
-As of right now I believe this is working... will clean this up.

-Clone the `hyperlane-monorepo` and navigate to `rust/main` and follow the instructions to build the `relayer` binary on the README.md.
+Clone the [hyperlane-monorepo](https://github.com/hyperlane-xyz/hyperlane-monorepo) and navigate to `rust/main` and follow the instructions to build the `relayer` binary on the README.md.
-Use the following the config `relayer-config.json` in this directory.
+There is a relayer config ready to use available in this directory: `relayer-config.json`.
 Configure it using the `CONFIG_FILES` env variable.

 For example, drop the `relayer` binary into a directory called `bin` in this repo and the mv the config to `bin/config/config.json`.
 Then: